CypherCove/CovePrefs/README.md

 ### StringPreference

 A DialogPreference with an EditText for entering the String value of the preference.
+This is similar to the androidx EditTextPreference but has additional customization available.

 | Property                            | Property type  | Description                                                                                      |
 |-------------------------------------|----------------|--------------------------------------------------------------------------------------------------|